A man checks his cellphone on an empty street.

 • News sources – websites or content from Facebook pages affiliated with news outlets that employ professional journalists

 During the study period, several governments and humanitarian organizations launched new online resources designed to combat misinformation and rumors.
 These include Refugee.Info, a hub launched in 2015 by Mercy Corps and IRC, and InfoMigrants, an EU-funded website designed to counter misinformation for refugees settling abroad published in 2016.
-Alongside other longstanding sources of online information for refugees such as the UNHCR, Amnesty International, and government migration agencies, these new platforms helped meet the demand for timely and accurate information.
+Alongside other longstanding sources of online information for refugees such as UNHCR, Amnesty International, and government migration agencies, these new platforms helped meet the demand for timely and accurate information.

 Findings

 The number of posts peaked at the height of the refugee exodus from Syria in late 2015.
-While posts linking to unofficial and news sources declined after this point, the volume of links to official sources began to increase again in mid 2016 and continued to grow until the end of the study period in 2018 (Figure 2).
+While posts linking to unofficial and news sources declined after this point, the monthly volume of links to official sources began to increase again in mid 2016 and continued to grow until the end of the study period in 2018 (Figure 2).

 While unofficial sources constitute the greatest volume of posts, users shared, reacted to, and commented on posts linking to official sources more often (Figure 3).
-In 2016, there was an increase in engagement with posts from official sources, which coincides with the entrance of new official information platforms targeting refugees, such as RefugeeInfo and InfoMigrants (Figure 4).
+In 2016, there was an increase in monthly engagement with posts from official sources, which coincides with the entrance of new official information platforms targeting refugees, such as RefugeeInfo and InfoMigrants (Figure 4).

 Topic